Atmosphere-NX/Atmosphere/docs/features/configurations.md

 ### NCM opt-in
 Atmosphère provides a reimplementation of the [ncm](../components/modules/ncm.md) system module, but currently this is not enabled by default.
 If you wish to enable this reimplementation add the following line to the `stratosphere` section:
 ```
+[stratosphere]
 enable_ncm = 1
 ```

 ### Logging
+This is an advanced feature aimed at developers trying to debug boot time issues.
+It enables logging of the fusée stages to be displayed on screen.

 Add the following lines to BCT.ini and change the value of `X` according to the following list:
 ```
 [config]